ORNL/AdditiveFOAM/reference/utilities.md

 ## `calibrateHeatSource`

-Run a campaign of rendered AdditiveFOAM cases and infer the `A` and `B` coefficients used by the common projected-source depth distribution:
+Run a campaign of rendered AdditiveFOAM cases and infer the `nSlope` and `nIntercept` coefficients used by the `projected` source's exponential axial projection:

 ```bash
 calibrateHeatSource --config config.yml
 ```

-The command requires the Python packages pinned in the repository `requirements.txt`.
-It reads experimental depths and a complete case template, caches every simulated response, performs local Bayesian inversions and a robust global fit, and writes YAML, CSV, and PDF products.
+The command requires Python 3.10–3.12 and the packages pinned in the repository `requirements.txt`.
+It reads named beam profiles, experimental depths, and a case template; evaluates local Bayesian posteriors with deterministic numerical quadrature; stores the AdditiveFOAM response trials; performs an uncertainty-weighted global fit with a `soft_l1` loss; and writes YAML, CSV, and PDF products.
 See the [calibration model and configuration reference]({{ '/docs/heat-source-calibration/' | relative_url }}) and [worked tutorial]({{ '/tutorials/heat-source-calibration/' | relative_url }}).

 ## `createScanPath`

 Use `createScanPath` when a case requires one or more rotated raster patterns.
 Define the rectangular scan region, hatch spacing, rotation sequence, power, speed, and inter-track dwell in `constant/createScanPathDict`, then run `createScanPath` from the case directory.
-It writes `constant/scanPath_0`, `scanPath_1`, and so on for direct use by `pathName` or `runLayers`:
+It writes `constant/scanPath_0`, `scanPath_1`, and so on for direct use by a source-level `path` entry or by `runLayers`:

 ```foam
 minPoint    (0 -1e-4);